Jaerinx/League_of_Legends_performance_analysis/README.md

 - `opp_assistsat25`: opponent's assists 25 minutes into the game.
 - `opp_deathsat25`: opponent's deaths 25 minutes into the game.

-(Note: columns with 1/0 pairs were converted into booleans during the Data Cleaning process.)

-## Data Cleaning and Exploratory Data Analysis
+## 2. Data Cleaning and Exploratory Data Analysis

-The dataset contained a lot of duplication and unecessary missingness due to rows being in groups of 12 - 5 rows for each player of each teams plus two rows for general team statistics of that game.
+To save processing power and time, we first reduced the dataset to only the relevant columns.
+Further, it contained a lot of duplication and unnecessary missingness due to rows being in groups of 12 - 5 rows for each player of each teams plus two rows for general team statistics of that game.
 Therefore, to fully make use of the dataset we divided team and player data into two dataframes based on the `position` column, checking if the row was recorded as a team.
-For easier manipulation of the dataframe later on, we converted the results and firstdragon columns to booleans.
-During the machine learning step, we dropped all missing values from the "\_\_at25" columns so we could work with the available data.
+As our central question focused more on predicting wins, which is a statistic tied to a team moreso than a player, we only kept the teams table going forward into our exploration.
+Moreover, during the machine learning step, we dropped all missing values from the "\_\_at25" columns so we could work with the available data.

 Below is the `head` of our cleaned dataframe: